4-Axes Taig Micro Mill Computer Numerical Control (CNC)

 Rotate-to-unlock style

-E-Stops were installed to the left
+E-stops were installed to the left

 & right of the mill.
-The pendant has an E-Stop button, too.
+The pendant has an E-stop button, too.

 A compact quartz halogen goose-neck magnetic-base lamp (manual)